Web Crawling Webinar for Tech Teams

 Great!
 You now know the basics of proxies in Python with Requests!
 Let's see them in action in some more advanced scenarios.

-When your script sends numerous requests in rapid succession, websites may flag this behavior as suspicious and block your IP address.
-A rotating proxy strategy can help prevent this.
-The concept is simple: you switch to a new proxy after a set time interval or number of requests, making each request appear to come from a different user.
+When your script sends numerous requests rapidly, websites may flag this behavior as suspicious and block your IP address.
+Implementing a rotating proxy strategy can effectively prevent this.
+The concept is simple: you switch to a new IP after a set time interval or a certain number of requests, making each request appear as if it's from a different user.

 program.py